Ich freue mich in dir, BWV 133

 Ich freue mich in dir (I rejoice in You), BWV 133, is a church cantata by Johann Sebastian Bach.
 He composed the Christmas cantata in Leipzig in 1724 for the Third Day of Christmas and first performed it on 27 December 1724.
-The chorale cantata is based on the 1697 hymn by Caspar Ziegler.
+It is based on the 1697 hymn of the same name by Caspar Ziegler.
+The cantata is part of Bach's chorale cantata cycle, the second cycle during his tenure as Thomaskantor that began in 1723.
+The hymn is among the most modern that Bach used within the cycle.
+Instead of dealing with the nativity story it is focused on an intimate relationship of the individual believer and the Christ child.